HomeStudiosDIY/ProxMox-Config/README.md

 Here is some settings and how to's to get your proxmox server setting done!!

+I will also have all my LXC config and the resons why I have done what I have done!!!

 # Connect to your NAS with NFS